GLUTEN FREE HOT CROSS BUNS (UPDATED 2022)

 Double Chocolate Protein Banana Bread

 Protein Magnum Ice Cream Bars

 Protein Pumpkin Tart with Graham Cracker Crust

-Hope you enjoy my recipe and give it a go, snap a picture tag me on Instagram @ikarlina_l #ikarolina_l so I can see it.
+Hope you enjoy my recipe and give it a go, snap a picture and tag me on Instagram @ikarlina_l #ikarolina_l so I can see it.
 Also, I am on Pinterest iKarolinaL and Facebook ikarolinal .
 It will make my day.

 Share this recipe for Gluten Free Hot Cross Buns on social media

 This is my recipe for Gluten Free Hot Cross Buns.
-If you like the recipe then consider sharing it with other gluten free and dairy free lovers on social media.
+If you like the recipe then consider sharing it with other gluten-free and dairy-free lovers on social media.

 If you try this recipe, please don’t forget to rate the recipe and let me a comment below!

 GLUTEN FREE HOT CROSS BUNS (UPDATED 2022)Course: Breakfast, Dessert, Recipes, SnackCuisine: EnglishDifficulty: Easy